 Well, now that I just decided to do it, it wasn't as complex as I first thought, especially after getting some awesome help from Infusionsoft expert Roger Graves Jr. I couldn't have done it without him… if you're just getting started with Infusionsoft, I highly recommend him.

-Here’s a little snapshot of what my current sequence looks like when you sign up somewhere on my site for my 7-Steps Cheat Sheat or one of my content upgrades.
+Here's a little snapshot of what my current sequence looks like when you sign up somewhere on my site for my Virtual Summit Mastery Cheat Sheat PDF or one of my content upgrades.

 3. Finish recording my Virtual Summit Mastery Program

 This was a big goal of mine, that I actually didn't accomplish for many different reasons.